About Kyorin Group

 Basic Management Policies

-As a group our corporate philosophy is “to cherish life and contribute to society by contributing to better health”.
-To realize this philosophy we will pursue diverse expansion and development of our consumer healthcare business under our long-term vision HOPE 100 (Aim for Health Of People and our Enterprise), aiming to be a group that supports sound and healthy lifestyles.
+We will pursue diverse expansion and development of our healthcare business under our corporate philosophy and the long-term vision HOPE100, striving to advance as a group that supports sound and healthy lifestyles.

 Basic Policy on Corporate Governance

-We are an audit- and committee-based company under Japanese law.
-The Board of Auditors endeavors to fully demonstrate its auditing and supervising functions and ensure the transparency of the decisions being made by the Board of Directors.
-Corporate auditors conduct audits in line with an auditing policy and plan set by the Board of Auditors at the beginning of each fiscal year.
-Corporate auditors carry out a diverse range of activities in fulfilling their audit function.
-In addition to participating in important meetings, including those of the Board of Directors and the Management Committee, corporate auditors implement comprehensive audits by checking documents and other materials relating to key decisions and inspecting departments, facilities and Group companies.
+Kyorin is a Company with a Board of Corporate Auditors based on the Companies Act of Japan.
+The Board of Corporate Auditors, including three outside corporate auditors, endeavors to fully demonstrate its auditing and supervising functions and to ensure the transparency of the decisions being made by the Board of Directors.
+At the same time, corporate auditors carry out a diverse range of activities in fulfilling their auditing function.
+In addition to participating in important meetings, including those of the Board of Directors and the Management Committee, corporate auditors implement comprehensive audits by checking documents and other materials relating to important decisions and inspecting Group companies.

-In recognition of our corporate social responsibility, for every Kyorin Group company we appoint compliance and risk management officers.
-In addition, we have established a groupwide compliance and risk management system that is administered by the Compliance Committee and Risk Management Committee.
-We are establishing guidelines for each affiliated company based on the Kyorin Compliance Guidelines and will set up a system for employees to report and seek advice about possible irregularities.
-In addition to the above measures, we will create management guidelines for affiliated companies and build a system of support that respects their autonomy.
-Under this system, we will receive regular business reports from these companies and hold meetings with their management before deciding important issues.
+In addition, in recognition of our corporate social responsibility (CSR), for every Kyorin Group company we appoint compliance and risk management promotion officers.
+We have established a Group-wide compliance and risk management system that is administered by the Compliance Committee and Risk Management Committee.
+We have established guidelines for each affiliated company based on the Kyorin Compliance Guidelines and set up a system for employees to report and seek advice about possible irregularities.
+As well as the above measures, we have created management guidelines for affiliated companies and built a system of governance while securing their autonomy.
+Under this system, we receive regular business reports from these companies and hold meetings with their management before deciding important issues.
 The Internal Audit Office conducts audits of affiliated companies based on internal audit guidelines.
-Based on the results of these audits, departments that oversee the operations of the affiliated companies issue instructions or warnings and provide appropriate guidance.
+Following the results of these audits, departments that oversee the operations of the affiliated companies issue instructions or warnings and provide appropriate guidance.

 Management Organization and Internal Control System